 PDK Explorer¶

-- Browsing Project Components and Foundry Components
+- Click on the PDK tab to see Project Components (top) and Foundry Components (bottom)

 Editing and Customizing PDKs¶

-- Changing layers in the technology file
+- Modify a layer number in the layers file

 Layout Design¶

-- Defining ports and running circuit simulations
+- Expose unconnected ports via right-click for circuit simulations

 Create Components in Python¶